Tuesday, March 31, 2015

 My husband took me to Lora's at 5:20 A.M.
 We loaded up the van and left about 5:45 A.M.
 The kids were actually up, ready, and had eaten breakfast.

-We arrived about 11 A.M. at the Atlanta Aquarium.
+We arrived at the Atlanta Aquarium around 11 A.M.
 We paid five dollars for parking.

 Next, we went to the Coldwater Quest, the chilly unknown, where we saw Australian weedy sea dragons, beluga whales, giant Pacific octopus, Garibaldi damselfish, and Japanese spider crabs hanging among rocky ledges and kelp for food.

-This tank contains 6 million gallons of saltwater with over 4,000 square feet of the viewing area and the window is 100 feet long.
+This tank contains 6 million gallons of saltwater and has over 4,000 square feet of viewing area, with a 100-foot-long window.
 The tunnel has 185 tons of acrylic windows and is the second-largest viewing window in the world.
-It is 23 feet fall by 61 feet wide and 2 feet thick.
+It is 23 feet by 61 feet and 2 feet thick.

-We saw Asia otters, Electric Eels, catfish, and razor-sharp teeth of voracious predators the piranhas.
+We saw Asian otters, Electric Eels, catfish, and the razor-sharp teeth of voracious predators: the piranhas

 Last, we visited the Tropical Diver, the Coral Kingdom.
-We saw eels popping out of the sand, seahorses, jellyfish, and fairy bassets, yellow-headed jawfish, and at the center of this gallery is one of the largest living reef exhibits of any aquarium in the world.
+We saw eels popping out of the sand, seahorses, jellyfish, fairy basslets, and yellow-headed jawfish.
+At the center of this gallery is one of the most extensive living reef exhibits of any aquarium in the world.
 Living corals and thousands of colorful reef fish are presented in a faithful recreation of a tropical Pacific coral reef.

-We left the aquarium at about 5 P.M. and traveled to RHM located at 5420 Peachtree Dunwoody Rd.
-Northeast’s Atlanta, GA.
+We left the Aquarium at about 5 P.M. and traveled to the Ronald McDonald House, located at 5420 Peachtree Dunwoody Rd, Atlanta, GA.

-The power was out everywhere and the red lights were not working so the intersection became a four-way stop but some people did not honor the stop.
+The power was out everywhere, and the red lights were not working, so the intersection became a four-way stop, but some people did not honor that.

-Traffic was being rerouted because of the heavy rain and debris which was causing traffic jams.
+Traffic was being rerouted due to the heavy rain and debris, which were causing traffic jams.

 We got checked in at the RMH and unloaded the van.

-We had a ticket for unlimited go-cart racing, duck boats, miniature golf, and a large pizza with cokes complimentary of Malibu Norcross management.
+We had a ticket for unlimited go-kart racing, duck boats, miniature golf, and a large pizza with Cokes, complimentary of Malibu Norcross management.

 We traveled through the 5 P.M.
-Atlanta evening traffic and arrived at 7 P.M. and we stayed until 9 P.M.
+Atlanta evening traffic, arriving at 7 P.M., and stayed until 9 P.M.

-We rode back to Ronald McDonald House where we took showers and dressed for bed.
+We rode back to the Ronald McDonald House, where we took showers and dressed for bed.

 It had been a full day.